YinHK-gameDev/unity-learn/camera & render pipelines/Render pipelines/SRP.md

 **Every render pipeline based on SRP has two key customized elements:**

+In SRP, you use C# scripts to configure and schedule rendering commands.
+You then tell Unity’s low-level graphics architecture to execute them, which sends instructions to the graphics API.

+The main way of doing this is by making API calls to the `ScriptableRenderContext`, but you can also execute **CommandBuffers** immediately.

 ### Render Pipeline Instance and Render Pipeline Asset
 - A **Render Pipeline Instance**.
   This is an instance of a class defines the functionality of your render pipeline.
 Its script inherits from **`RenderPipeline`**, and overrides its **`Render()`** method.